csuka1219/Flutter_League/README.md

 # Flutter_League

-<intro>:

-- Home page: -
-- Match history page: -
-- Match info page: -
-- Match details page: d-
-- Live game page: -
+This Flutter app is a League of Legends companion app that allows users to search for and save their favorite summoners, view their stats and match history, and check the currently ongoing game.

+## features

+- Home page: The Home page is the first screen users see when they open the app.
+It displays information about the summoners that the user has saved as favorites.
+At here you can select League of Legends server and search for summoners.
+- Match history page: Match History Page is a Flutter page that displays a summoner's match history.
+It shows the summoner's rank, match history data and provides the user with the option to load more matches
+- Match info page: The Match Info page displays the details of a specific match, including the result, player stats, and team compositions.
+- Match details page: The Match Details page displays information about kills, gold, damage dealt, damage taken, wards, and CS in a TabView format.
+- Live game page: The Live Game page displays information about a currently ongoing League of Legends game, including player information and match details.
+Is uses the DartLeagueRoleIdentify algorithm, available on GitHub at https://github.com/csuka1219/DartLeagueRoleIdentify, to identify the role for each player in the game.

 ## Getting Started